Browse documentation

 Floor plan & pitches

-The floor plan editor (a Pro feature) turns your venue from a laminated sketch into a live document: draw it once, assign traders to pitches, and everyone — you, your stewards, your traders — works from the same plan.
+The floor plan editor turns your venue from a laminated sketch into a live document: draw it once, assign traders to pitches, and everyone — you, your stewards, your traders — works from the same plan.

 Drawing the venue